ecamp/ecamp-site/src/data/pages/tos.en.md

 * your consent has been given;
 * there is a legal obligation;
 * if this is necessary for the functionality of the features you use;
-* if this is necessary for the enforcement of our rights, in particular the enforcement of claims arising from the Terms of Use;
+* if this is necessary for the enforcement of our rights, in particular the enforcement of claims arising from the Terms of Service;
 * if we have a legitimate interest in doing so and your contrary interests do not outweigh our interests;
 * if any other legal permission exists.